Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Abstract

 \section{Abstract}

-We propose a novel statistical inference paradigm for zero-inflated multiway count data that dispenses with the need to distinguish between true and false zero counts.
-Our approach ignores all zero entries and applies zero-truncated Poisson regression on the positive counts.
-Inference is accomplished via tensor completion that imposes low-rank structure on the Poisson parameter space.
-Our main result shows that an $N$-way rank-$R$ parametric tensor $\boldsymbol{\mathscr{M}}\in(0,\infty)^{I\times \cdots\times I}$ generating Poisson observations can be accurately estimated from approximately $ IR^2\log_2^2(I)$ non-zero counts for a nonnegative canonical polyadic decomposition.
-Several numerical experiments are presented demonstrating that our zero-truncated paradigm is comparable to the ideal scenario where the locations of false zero counts are known \emph{a priori}.
+{ We propose a novel statistical inference methodology for multiway count data that is corrupted by false zeros that are indistinguishable from true zero counts.
+Our approach consists of zero-truncating the Poisson distribution to neglect all zero values.
+This simple truncated approach dispenses with the need to distinguish between true and false zero counts and reduces the amount of data to be processed.
+Inference is accomplished via tensor completion that imposes low-rank tensor structure on the Poisson parameter space.
+Our main result shows that an $N$-way rank-$R$ parametric tensor $\boldsymbol{\mathscr{M}}\in(0,\infty)^{I\times \cdots\times I}$ generating Poisson observations can be accurately estimated by zero-truncated Poisson regression from approximately $IR^2\log_2^2(I)$ non-zero counts under the nonnegative canonical polyadic decomposition.
+Our result also quantifies the error made by zero-truncating the Poisson distribution when the parameter is uniformly bounded from below.
+Therefore, under a low-rank multiparameter model, we propose an implementable approach guaranteed to achieve accurate regression in under-determined scenarios with substantial corruption by false zeros.
+Several numerical experiments are presented to explore the theoretical results. } \keywords{Count data, Poisson regression, canonical polyadic tensor decomposition, tensor completion, zero-truncated Poisson distribution.}